 Hazelnuts: The sweet-tasting, hard, roundish nut is a favorite in baking, and is also well known as the prime ingredient in Nutella.
 See lots more about hazelnuts and ways to use them in our Guide to Hazelnuts.

 Macadamia nuts: This plump, round nut is native to Australia, and much of the trade comes to North America via the Hawaiian macadamia industry.
 They’re extensively grown in Vietnam as well.
 Quite high in fat, their creamy texture and lovely flavor contribute to their reputation as a delicacy.
-Here’s more information on macadamia nuts.
+Here’s our Guide to Macadamia Nuts.

 Peanuts: Not only are peanuts the most widely used nuts in the United States (Americans daily consume millions of pounds of peanut products, including peanut butter), but they’re also well-loved in African and Southeast Asian cuisines.
 See this site’s Guide to Peanuts and Guide to Peanut Butter.